 The coastal land where the beautiful Chesapeake Bay meets the deep, cool waters of the Atlantic Ocean is where the popular beach destination of Virginia Beach lies.

-Although this region is a famous tourist spot for visitors seeking water adventures, fine dining and shopping, Virginia Beach is also a fabulous location to retire.
+Although this region is a famous tourist spot for visitors seeking water adventures, fine dining, Virginia Beach is also a fabulous location to retire.

 There are lots of amazing 55+ communities with some boasting waterfront views.
 There are other outdoor activities to indulge in year-round and plenty of historic landmarks and many cultural attractions to keep every personality type satisfied and engaged.

 For a touristy town, Virginia Beach is still an affordable retirement option for many.
-The city has a gorgeous boardwalk along the beaches that offers unique boutiques and specialty shops, affordable dining venues, beach-related equipment and other entertainment options.
+The city has a gorgeous boardwalk along the beaches that offers unique boutiques, affordable dining venues, beach-related equipment and other entertainment options.